aiira-co/airMedia/README.md

 *  adding the responsive attribute to the slider will make the slider responsive when the screen size is change. the default the height of the slider is the height of the first slide
 *   duration is used to set the time it takes a slide to stay on view. you can ommit it and the default is 5 seconds
 *   effect :  This is the transition effect
     *  fadeIn,
     *   slideUp,
     *   slideDown,
     *   slideLeft,
     *   slideRight,
     *   zoomIn,
     *   zoomOut,
     *   crossUp,
     *   crossDown,
     *   crossLeft,
     *   crossRight.

 All the effects are written in css and can be extended with the scss files. if you have any transition effect in mind, contact us.
-*   Top stop autoplay of the slider, add the attribute 'manual' to the .ad-slide-group.
+*   To stop autoplay of the slider, add the attribute 'manual' to the .ad-slide-group.
 This way, the slide will change only if the bullets or navigation buttons are clicked.
 *   showNav is another attribute that is set to true by default. to ommit the navigation buttons (prev and next buttons), set the attrubute showNav to false;
 *   roundbullet to change the bullet rounded design.
 Its best suite for multiple slides to afford the spacing

 *   There are  cases where the slider will flicker or wait for some seconds before the contents appear, such occurances are not good for user experience.
 Instead of letting the user see that, the best solution is to add a waiting animation.
     *   To do that, add a div with the class .ad-spinner.
     *   The spinner class will show for 3ms or until the content of the slider, carousel or video is fully loaded.
     *   This also solves the case of constructing 'air media's element which are called via AJAX.